 9. Dreading Wi-fi dropout

-If you’ve ever had to deal with a buffering film stream or lost internet connection during an important Skype call, you will know how frustrating it is.
+If you’ve ever had to deal with a buffering film stream or lost internet connection during an important Zoom call, you will know how frustrating it is.

 That experience is multiplied by 10 when Zwift racing.

 There can be no worse feeling than losing connectivity at 180bpm and dropping out of the race in spectacular fashion.